watmough/Advent-of-Code-2017/README.md

 Rank: 2240 / 2221

-Search space algorithms beyond just a simple flood-fill or dumping a tree are somewhat of a blindspot I'm fixing in my coding.

 Part 1:
 What is the strength of the strongest bridge you can make with the components you have available?